Tracker 2800S FAQ

 Q: What are the primary differences between the Tracker 2800 and the 2800S?

-A: The Tracker 2800 and the 2800S are identical in function except the 2800S has a built-in scanner function that allows
+Answer: The Tracker 2800 and the 2800S are identical in function except the 2800S has a built-in scanner function that allows

 you to connect ribbon cables to two 40 pin IDC-style connectors on the front panel.
 Easily constructed custom cables can be interfaced to connectors on a PCB